SchlagerKhan/styled-components-helpers/packages/styled-components-layout/README.md

 ## Content

 This component is where the magic happens.
 It is centered using the `margin-left/right: auto`.
-Also, with the help of `max/minMedia` from the `@schlagerkhan/styled-component-media` project and the objects defined by the `LayoutThemeProvider` it creates a responsive component that updates it's `max-width` and horizontal paddings depending on the current viewport.
+Also, with the help of `max/minWidth` from the `@schlagerkhan/styled-component-media` project and the objects defined by the `LayoutThemeProvider` it creates a responsive component that updates it's `max-width` and horizontal paddings depending on the current viewport.

 In this way you can always use the `Content` tag to center your content in the same way all across your application.

-It renders as a `div` html tag.
+It renders as a `div` tag.

 # Contribute